How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Introduction

 \section{Introduction}

-In the last two decades, the amount of customer data available to marketers has increased dramatically with new data types such as social media, clickstream, search query and supermarket scanner data on the rise.
-The emerging availability of customer Big Data has spawned a new stream of literature on machine learning (ML) methods and tools in the field of business and marketing.
-The ML literature on designing marketing campaigns ranges from research on modeling customer behavior (e.g. \cite*{Xiaetal2019}, \cite*{Huetal2019}), price sensitivity (e.g. \cite*{Arevalillo2021}) and choices (e.g. \cite*{Donnellyetal2021}) to studies on the development of personalized product recommendation systems (e.g. \cite*{Ramzanetal2019}, \cite*{AnithaKalaiarasu2021}), customer churn management (e.g. \cite*{GordiniVeglio2017}) and acquisition of new customers (e.g.\cite*{Luketal2019}).
+Over the last two decades, the amount of customer data available to marketers has increased dramatically with new data types such as social media, clickstream, search query and supermarket scanner data on the rise.
+The increasing availability of customer Big Data has spawned a new stream of literature on machine learning (ML) methods and tools in the field of business and marketing.
+The ML literature on designing marketing campaigns ranges from research on modeling customer behavior (e.g. \cite*{Xiaetal2019}, \cite*{Huetal2019}), price sensitivity (e.g. \cite*{Arevalillo2021}) and purchase decisions (e.g. \cite*{Donnellyetal2021}) to studies on the development of personalized product recommendation systems (e.g. \cite*{Ramzanetal2019}, \cite*{AnithaKalaiarasu2021}), customer churn management (e.g. \cite*{GordiniVeglio2017}) and acquisition of new customers (e.g.\cite*{Luketal2019}).